aeagle/react-spaces/README.md

 These can be used within the top-level spaces **ViewPort** and **Fixed** or nested within other spaces.

-* **Left** - a space anchored to the left of the parent container/space.
+* **Left** / **Right** - a space anchored to the left or right of the parent container/space.
 A size can be specified in pixels to determine its width.

-* **Right** - a space anchored to the right of the parent container/space.
-A size can be specified in pixels to determine its width.

-* **Top** - a space anchored to the top of the parent container/space.
-A size can be specified in pixels to determine its height.

-* **Bottom** - a space anchored to the bottom of the parent container/space.
+* **Top** / **Bottom** - a space anchored to the top or bottom of the parent container/space.
 A size can be specified in pixels to determine its height.

 * **Fill** - a space which consumes any available area left in the parent container/space taking into account any anchored spaces on every side.